-So, last weekend 4 friends and I spent the weekend in what I now declare to be the most beautiful city in the world (I’m sure it’s topped other lists so I’m not the only one who thinks this!)
-I felt a little like I was betraying the wonder that is New York by saying how much I loved Pariii but it’s just so romantic and well New York just has way too many high buildings (why so many lifts?!)
+So, last weekend 4 friends and I spent the weekend in what I now declare to be the most beautiful city in the world.
+I felt a little like I was betraying the wonder that is New York by saying how much I loved Pariii but it’s just so romantic and well New York just has way too many high buildings (why so many lifts?)

 Anyway, instead of rambling on about how much I love Paris (see above) I thought I’d tell you how to spend your weekend there with a little comedy along the way…